-School is out!
-Do you know what you are doing with your kids this summer?
-There are lots of fun kids’ programs to keep your kids busy if you just know where to look.
-Keep them active all summer with these low-cost and free summer activities for kids.
+Don’t know what to do with your kids this summer?
+We have you covered.
+There are tons of COVID-19 safe programs that will save you money if you just know where to look.
+Keep your kids entertained and active all summer with these inexpensive and free summer activities.

 Organize Playdates or Daycare Swaps